 But even beyond the embarrassment, missing teeth could affect what you can eat, which in turn could impact your overall health.
 Do you worry: Are all my teeth going to fall out?
 Does this mean the end of my active lifestyle?

 No one wants to lose their teeth, but when dental problems are pervasive enough to cause widespread tooth loss, it may be time to consider dentures or partial dentures.

 Contrary to popular belief, not everyone who wears dentures is living their last years in a quiet corner of a nursing home.
 Millions of active Americans, of many ages, choose to wear dentures when their dental and gum problems become too much hassle and headache to keep up with.

-Dr. Preston Hamrick at Heritage Dentistry have provided patients throughout Greenville, SC the dentures they need, while making them as comfortable and natural as possible.
+Dr. Preston Hamrick at Heritage Dentistry has provided patients throughout Greenville, SC the dentures they need while making them as comfortable and natural as possible.
 Contact our Greenville office today to schedule a consultation with a member of our team.

 How Do Dentures Work?

 If you still have a number of healthy teeth, surrounded by mostly healthy gum tissue, Dr. Hamrick may recommend partial dentures.
 Along with periodontal therapy to keep your gums healthy, this solution can give you back the teeth you’ve lost.
 Partial dentures are a removable plate of false teeth that fills in your gaps and comes out easily for cleaning and soaking.
 Partial dentures fit snugly in place by using the shape of your mouth and healthy teeth for stability.